-Drifting into thoughts fuelled by a workshop full of the billowing fragrance of Lavender distillate made fresh from Welsh Lavender Ltd.’s fields of dusky mauve, I wondered … when all the lavender is harvested what is left forage wise for the bees?
+Drifting into thoughts fuelled by a workshop full of the billowing fragrance of Lavender distillate made fresh from fields of dusky mauve, I wondered … when all the lavender is harvested what is left for the bees to forage?

 “Bees do love lavender and especially bumblebees which are excellent pollinators.
 Our main crop, Grosso, is particularly attractive to bees.
 They also love borage and marjoram of which we have plenty.